 - Remove the lid and reduce the heat, cooking for a further five minutes or until the sauce has thickened and reduced considerably to your liking, stirring to prevent sticking.

 - Plate and leave to cool while you put together the rest of your tapas.

-- Serve close to or at room temperature and enjoy!
+- Serve close to or at room temperature with the optional fresh chopped parsley sprinkled over and gently mixed through and enjoy!

 Amount Per Serving Calories 308Total Fat 14gSaturated Fat 2gTrans Fat 0gUnsaturated Fat 12gCholesterol 0mgSodium 677mgCarbohydrates 30gFiber 7gSugar 4gProtein 10g